West Lakes

 The level of general health in West Lakes is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-West Lakes exhibits superior health outcomes based on AreaSearch's assessment, with low prevalence of common health conditions among its general population, nearing national averages for older, at-risk cohorts.
-Private health cover is high, at approximately 57% (~4,294 people), compared to Greater Adelaide's 52.7%.
+West Lakes shows superior health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population, nearing national averages for older, at-risk cohorts.

 Frequently Asked Questions - Health